 They miss the mental stimulation that working and creating provides, but they don’t miss the traditional hours and being away from their children.

-It seemed to me that freelance writing could be a great way for these individuals to work, but in a way that suited for their families.
+It seems to me that freelance writing could be a great way for these individuals to work, but in a way that suits their families.

-After all, these are professionals with educations and experience; they have a lot to offer, but seemed to think it was all or nothing when it came to work, but this doesn’t have to be the case.
+After all, these are professionals with educations and experience; they have a lot to offer, but seem to think it’s all or nothing when it comes to work.
+This doesn’t have to be the case.

 I also know that many of these parents talk about going back to work after their kids are older but aren’t sure how to keep enhancing their skills while they stay home.

 How Can Freelancing Help Me Avoid a Resume Gap?